 Okay, so you’re ready to upgrade – right?!
 Not so fast.
 This is where the simple part ends.
 Most all-inclusive resorts, particularly upscale ones, often feature not just room sizes and views, but also something generally referred to as “clubs” or “club levels.”
 These components can really add a level of complexity to making this decision.
 Since the difference between a “club level” room and a “non-club” room isn’t always readily apparent (other than additional cost,) we’ve included a list of common amenities that go along with a “club-level” upgrade.

 Staying in a “club-level” room is a premium experience like drinking a fine wine, or a gourmet coffee, or flying first class.
 Once you do it, it may be very difficult to go back to the basics.

-Here are some common amenities that go along with a “club” upgrade:
+Common amenities that come with a “club” upgrade:

 An upgrade to club-level will almost always include an upgraded room.
 This may be upgraded furnishings, location, more square footage or other upgrades.
 An upgraded view can be included or an additional option.